yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cfindreplacedialog-class.md

 ### <a name="parameters"></a>Parametry

 *lParam*<br/>
-*Lparam* wartość przekazywana do okno ramowe `OnFindReplace` funkcja elementu członkowskiego.
+Wartość *lParam* przeniesiona do funkcji `OnFindReplace` składowej okna ramki.

 ### <a name="return-value"></a>Wartość zwracana